numerica-ideas/community/kubernetes/spring-microservice-deployment-gitlab/README.md

 - **ecommerce-api-gateway-dev.yml** : This file contains all the configurations of the gateway api in the dev environment (development)
 - **ecommerce-api-gateway-prod.yml** : This file contains all the gateway api configurations in the prod(production) environment

+**Important** : You must have these two repositories in your own repository

 ## Step 2 : Configuration of Gitlab CI

 Open the `.gitlab-ci.yml` file located at the root of the repository